 Accreditation is the assurance that a university course meets the quality standards established by the profession for which it prepares its students.
 An accredited course must meet the quality standards set by the awarding bodies.

 The BSc is accredited as fully satisfying the educational base for an Incorporated Engineer by the iED and IMechE.

 The MDes, BSc is accredited as fully satisfying the educational base for an Incorporated Engineer and Chartered Technological Product Designer by the iED.

 An Incorporated Engineer is an engineer who has become professionally registered with the Engineering Council.
 After registration you’ll be able to use the initials ‘IEng’ after your name, which signifies that you have met the necessary competence and commitment standard.

 During the first two years, the course is divided into the following three broad subject areas:

-- Design awareness modules: These modules include design context, history, psychology, creativity and innovation, design information, computer-aided design systems and business and marketing.
+Design awareness modules: These modules include visualisation techniques, design context, history, psychology, creativity and innovation, design information, computer-aided design systems and business.

 Approximately half of Years 3 and 4 is dedicated to major design projects, which fall into thematic areas such as intelligent homes, medical devices and packaging.
 These are supported by a range of modules on topics such as manufacturing processes and user-centred design.

-You’ll develop a project from market need, through design generation and evaluation to a working prototype.
+You’ll develop a project from market and user needs, through design generation and evaluation to a working prototype.
 As well as a technical understanding, you’ll gain the planning, time management, presentation and report writing skills that are in demand from employers.

 You’ll study engineering ethics as part of your course, with lectures and/or seminars in each year of your study.
 Visit our engineering ethics webpage to find out more.